UPDATED: How to Comply with Cal/OSHA Emergency COVID-19 Standards

 - Keep records of each confirmed case and track all COVID-19 cases with the employee’s name, contact information, occupation, work location, last date worked, date of positive COVID-19 test.
 Make it available (without any personal identifying information) if required by an authorized individual or agency.

 While meeting these requirements will help achieve compliance, they may not be enough to keep COVID-19 out of your workplace.
+It’s important to remain vigilant even as cases slow and vaccination rates rise.

 Are you looking for more free COVID-19 resources?
 Check out Safesite’s COVID-19 Checklists and Safety Meeting Templates for more helpful tools.